8ta4/see/DONTREADME.md

 No. That's your script's job, not the tool's.
 Your script knows if you're hitting a site that needs you to slow down.
 If I baked in a delay, it would just make `see` feel sluggish for no reason on sites that don't need it.

+> Does `see` automate logins?

+No. `see` uses your real browser session.
+You log in first.
+Then you run the command. `see` will see the page just like you do.

 ### See as Human

 > Does this tool wait for the page to load?